CoxHealth: History

-CoxHealth started on Thanksgiving Day, in 1906, when Ellen Burge, the widow of a prominent Springfield lawyer, donated her frame duplex on Jefferson Avenue to be used as a Methodist hospital.
+CoxHealth started on Thanksgiving Day, in 1906, when Ellen Burge, the widow of a prominent Springfield business man, donated her frame duplex on Jefferson Avenue to be used as a Methodist hospital.
+It had 18 rooms, 12 of which were furnished for patients.
 It was named Burge Deaconess Hospital in her honor.
 The Burge Hospital grew due to the great need for expert healthcare in Southwest Missouri.
-In 1948, a Springfield business man, Lester E. Cox, was asked to save the hospital from near bankruptcy.
+In 1948, a Springfield businessman, Lester E. Cox, was asked to save the hospital from near bankruptcy.
 He led a series of capital campaigns for hospital expansion.
 He was very involved with the hospital's success as the volunteer board chairman.
-In 1968 Mr. Cox died, and the hospital changed its name from Burge-Protestant Hospital to Lester E. Cox Medical Center in his honor.
-The hospital continued to grow and prosper thanks, in part, to many great leaders in the organization.
-Former Presidents include Neil Wortley, Charlie Edwards, Larry Walls, and Robert Bezanson.
-In 1993, Lester E. Cox Medical Centers became CoxHealth.
-New technology advancements, along with new medical services, are continually brought to Southwest Missouri thanks to CoxHealth.
-The hospital continues “to be the best for those who need us.”
+In 1968, Cox died, and the hospital changed its name from Burge-Protestant Hospital to Lester E. Cox Medical Center in his honor.
+Former Presidents include Steve Edwards, Neil Wortley, Charlie Edwards, Larry Walls, and Robert Bezanson.
+In 1993, Lester E. Cox Medical Centers became Cox Health Systems.
+The Board voted to change it to CoxHealth in June 2002.